7mind/distage-example/README.md

 # distage-sample

-preriquisists to install:
+Install requirements:
 - java 11
 - sbt 1.2.7
 - docker

-folder *devops* containts postman collection for manual testing
+*devops* directory contains `postman` requests for manual testing

 installation guide
-- run docker-compose up (it will ddl table for users's storage)
+- run `docker-compose up` (it will ddl table for users's storage)
+- If using Intellij IDEA run `git checkout .idea` to fetch `runConfigurations`:
-- make git checkout .idea inside folder in case of running via intellij idea . it will fetch runConfiguration. first is productin (with postgres and akka http client) seconds is dummy (mocked in-mem storages)
+  - First configuration will launch the app in production mode (with postgres and akka http client)
+  - Second configuration is dummy (with mock in-memory database)

-- to run tests please do follow in root: sbt clean update test
+- to run tests execute the following:
+  `sbt clean update test`